Bharat-Bhargava/ece243Project/README.md

 ## Features
 - **Platformer Gameplay**: Jump between platforms while avoiding falling.
 - **Sprite Rendering**: Dynamic sprite drawing and animation.
-- **Keyboard Input**: Control the bat using a PS2 keyboard.
+- **Keyboard Input**: Control the bat using a PS2 keyboard.(interupt based)- Control Hedwig's flight
-- **Hardware Acceleration**: Utilizes FPGA-specific hardware for performance.
+- **Hardware Acceleration**: Optimized for the DE1-SoC FPGA using the Nios V processor.

 ## Project Structure

+## Dependencies
+- **Intel FPGA Quartus Prime**: For programming the DE1-SoC FPGA.
+- **C Compiler**: Compatible with the Nios V soft processor.
+- **DE1-SoC Board**: Required to run the game.
+- **GDB Setup with NIOS V** : more info can be found here: https://fpgacademy.org/tutorials.html

+## How to Play

+- Connect a PS2 keyboard to the DE1-SoC FPGA.
+- Use the spacebar to control Hedwig's flight.
+- Navigate through obstacles without colliding.
+- The game ends if Hedwig crashes into an obstacle.

+## Video Demo
+- Soon!